cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

   e.g., by not implementing all those variations.

-To deal with this encoding variation provided for certain data items, CBOR defines a _preferred serialization_ ({{Section 4.1 of RFC8949@-cbor}}).
+To deal with this encoding variation provided for certain data items, CBOR defines a _Preferred Serialization_ ({{Section 4.1 of RFC8949@-cbor}}).
-_Partial CBOR implementations_ are more likely to interoperate if their encoder uses preferred serialization and the decoder implements decoding at least the preferred serialization as well.
+_Partial CBOR implementations_ are more likely to interoperate if their encoder uses Preferred Serialization and the decoder implements decoding at least the Preferred Serialization as well.
 A specific protocol for a constrained application may specify restrictions that allow, e.g., some fields to be of fixed length, guaranteeing interoperability even with partial implementations